csmartinez/Word-Counter/README.md

 ##Word Counter
   Allows user to enter a many words, split by spaces, and a seperate single word to count how many times it was entered.
+Punctuation attached to words not counted.

   Ruby version 2.2